Six Winter Brews Without The Booze

 Nonny Dark Lager (Vancouver, BC)

 “The Nonny Dark is a silky sip with roasted coffee and biscuit notes, with a floral and spicy finish.
 Pairs nicely with pizza or grilled meat.
 The Bravus Blood Orange IPA is tangy, with notes of bitter orange peel and a light malty sweetness.
-Pairs well with winter salads and shellfish.”
+Pairs well with winter salads and shellfish.” (from 2023)

 – The team at Soberish (IG: @besoberish)